AakankshaBhardwaj/AakankshaBhardwaj.github.io/_posts/blog/2015-05-30-Design-Patterns-in-Ruby: Singleton.md

 {% highlight ruby %}
 SomeClassName.new

-NoMethodError: private method 'new' called for AppConfig:Class
+=>NoMethodError: private method 'new' called for AppConfig:Class
 {% endhighlight %}

 To access the instance of this class, we need to use the instance() method provided by the Singleton module.